stupendousC/ada-pets-react/README.md

 - How do the components relate to each other?
 Draw a diagram.
 - How does data get from `App.js` to `PetCard.js`?
+**App.js gets json data, then passes it to PetList, which then passes the data to PetCard.js**

 ### Wave 1: Viewing Details